PNixx/clickhouse-activerecord/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Running Test Suite

+1. Install base dependencies by running `bundle install`
+2. Install multiple ActiveRecord environments by running `appraisal` (or `bundle exec appraisal`)
+3. Run tests for all supported ActiveRecord versions by running `appraisal rake spec`, or for a specific version by running `appraisal activerecord-6 rake spec` for ActiveRecord 6, etc.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/pnixx/clickhouse-activerecord](https://github.com/pnixx/clickhouse-activerecord).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.